Ordina-Group/python-event-sourcing-tutorial/exercises/exercise-02-play-the-game.md

 <details>
   <summary>Hint: What Information Do You Need To Store?</summary>

+> [!TIP]
-Remember that we're never going to persist the state of an aggregate as-is, only the events that determined the state.
-This means that if you want to store the result of a game. you have to associate that information with the event.
+> Remember that we're never going to persist the state of an aggregate as-is,
+> only the events that determined the state.
+This means that if you want to
+> store the result of a game. you have to associate that information with the
+> event.
+>

-How you store that information is a design choice.
-The game already "knows" who the players are, so you might just store "player a won", "player b won", or "game ended in a draw".
+> How you store that information is a design choice.
+The game already "knows"
+> who the players are, so you might just store "player a won", "player b won",
+> or "game ended in a draw".
 </details>

 How will this event ever be triggered?
 In our case, this event is simply an